jllottes/jllottes.github.io/_sources/Projects/prime_or_not/prime_or_not.rst

 ..
 Comment
     `Example report <../../_static/projects/Project01_example.html>`_

-.. rubric:: due: Monday, February 23rd at 11:59 PM
+.. rubric:: due: Wednesday, February 25th at 11:59 PM

 Prime numbers
 -------------

-A *prime number* is an integer greater than 1 which is divisible only by 1 and by itself.
-For example, 5 is a prime but 6 is not since 6 is divisible by 1, 2, 3, and 6.
+A *prime number* is an integer greater than :math:`1` which is divisible only by :math:`1` and by itself.
+For example, :math:`5` is a prime but :math:`6` is not since :math:`6` is divisible by :math:`1`, :math:`2`, :math:`3`, and :math:`6`.
 There are infinitely many prime numbers.
-Here is the list of all primes smaller than 50:
+Here is the list of all primes smaller than :math:`50`:

 .. math:: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47